autowarefoundation/autoware.universe/planning/README.md

 ## Join Our Community-Driven Effort

 Autoware thrives on community collaboration.
 Every contribution, big or small, is invaluable to us.
-Whether it's reporting bugs, suggesting improvements, offering new ideas, or anything else you can think of – we welcome it all with open arms.
+Whether it's reporting bugs, suggesting improvements, offering new ideas, or anything else you can think of – we welcome all contributions with open arms.

 ### How to Contribute?